Olaclemmy/ESP8266_Adafruit_ILI9341_Arduino/README.md

 ## Wiring

-The code uses hardware SPI with hardware controlled CS, so this wiring must be used:
+The code uses hardware HSPI with hardware controlled CS, so this wiring must be used:

 ILI9341 pin -->	ESP8266 pin